 ●Hypoxemia: Heart failure, central nervous system depression, muscular weakness.
 (See "Oxygenation and mechanisms of hypoxemia", section on 'Mechanisms of hypoxemia'.)

 ●Pulmonary hypertension: Idiopathic pulmonary arterial hypertension, valvular heart disease, connective tissue diseases.
-(See "Classification and prognosis pulmonary hypertension in adults", section on 'Classification'.)
+(See "Classification and prognosis of pulmonary hypertension in adults", section on 'Classification'.)

 TREATMENT — Management in patients with portal hypertension is aimed at preventing and treating its complications.
 In the case of varices, this includes endoscopy to screen for varices, nonselective beta blockers and/or endoscopic variceal ligation to prevent bleeding, and treatment of active hemorrhage with endoscopic therapy or transjugular intrahepatic portosystemic shunt placement.
 In patients with ascites, treatment often starts with dietary sodium restriction and diuretics.
 (See "Primary and pre-primary prophylaxis against variceal hemorrhage in patients with cirrhosis" and "Methods to achieve hemostasis in patients with acute variceal hemorrhage" and "Prevention of recurrent variceal hemorrhage in patients with cirrhosis" and "Ascites in adults with cirrhosis: Initial therapy" and "Ascites in adults with cirrhosis: Diuretic-resistant ascites".)